 However, I didn’t let this obstacle discourage me from pursuing my passion for theater.
 I auditioned for show after show as a kid because the live theater was exhilarating.
 Telling stories to an audience led me to discover new things about myself and instilled in me a great deal of self-confidence.
 I wished every person could experience that, regardless of their ethnicity.

 It wasn’t until I got cast in the role of Tituba for my high school’s production of “The Crucible” that I realized where my underrepresentation came from.
 The role of Tituba is meant to be played by an African American woman, and although I wasn’t African American, I got cast in the role because I was the only female person of color who auditioned for the show.
-My director also had a history of not casting racial minorities in traditionally white roles, and this lack of color-blind casting fueled the broader absence of minority representation in acting.
+My director also had a history of not casting racial minorities in traditionally white roles, and this lack of color-conscious casting fueled the broader absence of minority representation in acting.
 This experience led me to think a lot about how greater representation could be achieved.
 How were South Asians supposed to get roles in the theater if there was both an unwillingness to color-blind cast and a lack of South Asian playwrights to create roles for them?

 My experience with “The Crucible” temporarily discouraged me from pursuing acting recreationally.
 What was the point of auditioning if I was inevitably going to get rejected because of my ethnicity?
 For the first time, I felt closed off from the arts as a form of expression.
 I experienced what many professional South Asian actors go through on a day-to-day basis, which frustrated me because I loved theater so much.
 I wanted to have the same opportunity in the arts as everybody else but I sensed that there wasn’t a place for me.